joshcarp/vtprotobuf/README.md

 ```

 ### Connect
-To use `vtprotobuf` with the buf connect protocol simply pass in `connect.WithCodec(grpc.Codec{})` as a connect handler or client option.
+To use `vtprotobuf` with the buf connect protocol simply pass in `connect.WithCodec(grpc.Codec{})` as a connect option to handler and client constructors.

 ```go
 package main